ncp38/cs142-s25/projects/proj2/index.md

 by running a number of test cases on the parts being tested.
 You can call these test functions from main.
 For each test case in your test function, you **must include a comment** describing 1) what your input is and 2) the output you expect from this test case.

 When you're writing test functions, I **highly** encourage you to consider edge cases and things that might go wrong with your code.
 Edge cases are inputs near the boundary conditions-as an example, what happens if you ask the user for a String, and they enter an empty string ""?
-Or what happens when you click on the bottom-right corner of the board?
+Or what happens when a user clicks on the bottom-right corner of the board?
 Thinking about edge cases is great for your programming--it allows you to discover errors that other programmers can easily overlook!

-You must write test functions for `hasMatchingNeighbor()`, `gravity()` and `spreadMarked()`.
+You **must write test functions** for `hasMatchingNeighbor()`, `gravity()` and `spreadMarked()`.
 Additional test functions are highly recommended, but not required.

 For instance, to test `gravity()`, you might write this: